adrianrisvik/ThreeppGP/README.md

 Make the motorcycle align with the slope when going up/downhill Add sound/more visual effetcs
 The program takes a long time to load, and will be "not responding" for many seconds.
 I have not found a fix for this.
+I would like to understand pointers in a better way.
+Tried to include a pop-up logo at the beginning but was unable to do this.

 AI-Usage